whs2021/website/README.md

 # Adding StuCo/School Office members
 The format is pretty straight forward, edit the respective file under \_data, follow the current format and USE SPACES NOT TABS

+# Tech Details
+The website is built by CircleCI using Jekyll, where it is then mirrored to an s3 Bucket running behind Cloudfront for SSL support and global access.